AntoninaVi/AntoninaVi/README.md

 <p>
 My name is <strong>Tonya</strong> and I am a Manual QA Engineer.
-Here I share testing projects and portfolio items built through courses and personal practice.
+Here I share projects and portfolio items built through courses and personal practice.
 Feel free to check out my <a href="LINK_TO_RESUME">resume</a>.
 </p>